 The Granny Smith apple is named after Maria Smith, an orchardist in Ryde, Sydney.
 Maria discovered the apple growing on her property as a ‘sport’ from some French crab apples.
 As a true mutation, the original seedling gave rise to more, which were originally exhibited as “Smith’s seedlings”, then “Granny Smith’s seedlings”, and finally just “Granny Smith’s”.
-The apples remained a local curiosity until after Maria Smith’s death, the first large-scale cultivation not taking place until 1895.
+The apples remained a local curiosity until after Maria Smith’s death.